cwcyau/hdruk-phd-handbook/course_docs/admin.md

 Brand guidelines and HDR UK logo are available for download [here](https://www.hdruk.ac.uk/about-us/our-strategy/policies/brandstyleguide/)

 ## PhD Student Privacy Notice
-This privacy notice provides you with information about how Health Data Research UK collects and processes your personal data as a student participating in the HDR UK Turing Wellcome PhD Programme in Health Data Science.
+This privacy notice provides you with information about how Health Data Research UK collects and processes your personal data as a student participating in the HDRUK-Turing Wellcome PhD Programme in Health Data Science.

 Please familiarise yourself with the PhD Student Privacy Statement available in the Student Area in Box.